Endometriosis surgery. M’s perspective…

 The worse thing is not knowing what is wrong with you.
 I seriously thought I had cancer somewhere in my body.
 I had lost so much weight, become anaemic, and was in pain and having digestive problems almost constantly.

-The bottom line is that the more awareness we spread, the more women like us will push for a diagnosis, and the more women that are found to suffer from the disease, the more likely the government will put more money into research to find alternative treatments or a cure.
+The bottom line is that the more awareness we spread, the more women like us will push for a diagnosis with endometriosis surgery, and the more women that are found to suffer from the disease, the more likely the government will put more money into research to find alternative treatments or a cure.

 Of course, there are also charitable organizations that can help raise money for this, but there aren’t that many for endometriosis.

 In fact, there is only one endometriosis charity that I know of in the UK and that is Endometriosis UK, where I have gotten nearly all of my knowledge about the subject from, and I regularly attend their support meetings in the London area.

 If it wasn’t for them I honestly don’t know where I would be!